Hi, I’m Mike.

 I was adopted by Rochester a long time ago and live a fairly normal life with my amazing spouse, our three daughters, and too many pets.

-For over two decades, I've had personal encounters with mental health issues, addiction and compulsive behaviors, and unhealthy relationships.
-My decision to become a therapist was influenced by the significant help I received from my own therapists, including those I still work with today.
-My professional experience in behavioral health spans over a decade, during which I've worked in various settings including group homes for individuals with severe mental illnesses and addictions, a local Veterans Affairs medical center, a college health center, and outpatient mental health and chemical dependency clinics.
-I've made contributions to the field through published research and have been recognized with awards for my service.
+My professional experience spans 14 years, during which I've worked in various settings including group homes for people with severe mental illnesses and addictions, a local Veterans Affairs medical center, a college health center, various outpatient mental health and addiction clinics, and now private practice.
+I've made contributions to the field through published research and have been recognized with awards for my service to the profession.
 Currently, I'm an active member of several advocacy and mental health boards and committees at both local and state levels.
 In 2022, I co-founded a local affiliate of the Association for Contextual Behavioral Science in Western New York.

 I see you.
 I listen to you.
 I stand with you.